Golden Triangle Cultural Tour

 Lo and behold!
 The sunrise tour of the Taj Mahal will leave you in awe as the first rays fall on the monument.
 The white marble mausoleum is one of the Seven Wonders of the World due to its stunning architecture and intricate marble inlay work.

 While the Taj Mahal is known as a monument of love, we also share with you the lesser-known stories of military and economic power struggles in the emperor’s courts.
-From debunking myths to the stories of architectural engineers to the design inspiration from Central Asia, this guided tour will take you from one surprise to the other.
+From debunking myths to the stories of architectural engineers to the design inspiration from Central Asia, this guided tour will take you from one surprise to another.
+After the Taj Mahal, visit the marble inlay artisans who have been the custodians of this art form that adorns the walls of the monument.

 En route, we stop at the Abhaneri stepwell and the Harshat Mata temple complex.
 Go beyond the architectural wonder and know the history of invasions and how the communities spectacularly rebuilt the place.
 If you are interested in early 9th-century temple carvings and the stories behind each depiction, this may just be the right tour for you.